 The design of the Vizio E is quite nice.
 It’s not the thinnest TV in the world, but its bezel is quite slim, and the feet for the stand are pretty good-looking.

 The feet are not adjustable, and they are set far apart.
 For larger TVs, this will necessitate a big surface on which to set the TV.
 It’s a stabler solution than the old Vizio E mount, but could be inconvenient.

 The contrast is great, on the better end of even VA TVs.

 The local dimming feature on this TV is ineffective.
 The entire screen gets darkened, bright spots included.
 With small objects like the circle in our test, there is no backlight blooming, but something a bit bigger will introduce a large amount of blooming.
-See the Q&A for more details.
+See here for more details.

 The number of E-series TVs' dimming zones varies by size.
 40-43" TVs have 5 dimming zones, 48" TVs have 6, 50-60" TVs have 12, and the 65" & 70" TVs have 16.
 Since the feature doesn't work well, the number of zones doesn't matter.

 It's an improvement over last year's E-series gray uniformity, but you can still see each of the TV’s LEDs in the gray uniformity test, which makes it look like there is an ugly grid on the TV.
 The right and left sides of the screen, and especially the corners, are darker than the rest of the image, and there is noticeable dirty screen effect, too.